dart-code-checker/dart-code-metrics/README.md

 ## Anti-patterns

-Anti-patterns used by the plugin to display issues in IDE like for rules, except that their configuration is based on a metrics config.
+Like rules, anti-patterns display issues in IDE, except that their configuration is based on a `metrics` entry in the config.

 - [long-method](https://github.com/dart-code-checker/dart-code-metrics/blob/master/doc/anti-patterns/long-method.md)
 - [long-parameter-list](https://github.com/dart-code-checker/dart-code-metrics/blob/master/doc/anti-patterns/long-parameter-list.md)